amanshenoy/image-super-resolution/readme.md

 ## Set of tasks to complete next

-* Reconstruction function to be able to get the whole image from all the reconstructed patches.
+* ~~Reconstruction function to be able to get the whole image from all the reconstructed patches.~~
-* Extensive experiments with hyperaparameters and variants of the network (are also hyperparameters, but experimented on independantly)
+* ~~Extensive experiments with hyperaparameters and variants of the network (are also hyperparameters, but experimented on independantly)~~ (Paper results dont match but roughly hold, at least comparitively)
+* Save a pretrained model and write an inference notebook
 * Current dataloader applies a simple transform CentreCrop instead of every patch in the image.
 This has to be changed to training on all patches in an image.

 ## Potential set of tasks - Secondary priority

-* Try on a new dataset?
+* ~~Try on a new dataset?~~ (tried on STL-10)
 * Play with network configurations not mentioned in the paper
 * Visualize intermediate layers to interpret what the model is doing